magento/devdocs/src/cloud/architecture/starter-architecture.md

 {{site.data.var.ece}} currently supports the following services: PHP, MySQL (MariaDB), Elasticsearch (Magento 2.2.x and later), Redis, and RabbitMQ.

-Each service runs in its own secure container.
+Each service runs in a separate, secure container.
 Containers are managed together in the project.
-Some services are built-in, such as the following:
+Some services are standard, such as the following:

 -  HTTP router (handling incoming requests, but also caching and redirects)
 -  PHP application server